Creating HTTPS Service

 Question:

-How can Workerman create an HTTPS service so that clients can communicate using the HTTPS protocol?
+How does Workerman create an https service to enable clients to connect and communicate using https?

 Answer:

-), so enabling SSL on top of the HTTP protocol makes it possible to support the HTTPS protocol.
+so it only needs to enable SSL on top of the http protocol to support the https protocol.

-There are two common approaches to enable Workerman to support HTTPS: one is to directly enable SSL in Workerman, and the other is to use nginx as an SSL proxy.
-Only one of these approaches should be used at a time, they cannot be enabled simultaneously.
+There are two general options to enable HTTPS in Workerman: one is to directly enable SSL in Workerman, and the other is to use nginx as a proxy for SSL.
+You can choose one of the two options, but not set them both at the same time.

 Enabling SSL in Workerman

-- Certificate (pem/crt file and key file) placed in
+A certificate has been applied for (pem/crt file and key file) and placed in /etc/nginx/conf.d/ssl

 <?php